EXPLAINER: What was Potter charged with in Wright death? - NewsBreak

 EXPLAINER: What was Potter charged with in Wright death?

-MINNEAPOLIS — (AP) — A white suburban Minneapolis police officer has been found guilty of first-degree and second-degree manslaughter in the death of Daunte Wright, a Black man.
+A white suburban Minneapolis police officer has been found guilty of first-degree and second-degree manslaughter in the death of Daunte Wright a Black man.

 Kim Potter said she meant to use her Taser to try to stop the 20-year-old Wright from fleeing during an April 11 traffic stop but accidentally grabbed her gun instead.